 2. Taking out loans, which charge interest

-A 529 savings plan is a good option for setting aside cash for education, since it offers a tax break at the same time.
-These plans can take contributions from anyone and are under the control of the account owner, not the beneficiary, so if the intended beneficiary opts not to go to college, the account owner can usually choose another person.
-Once you start a 529 plan, an easy way to increase your savings is to funnel money into it from services for children such as daycare or preschool once you no longer need them.
-Since you’re accustomed to not having that money anyway, it’s less likely to be missed.
+A 529 savings plan is a good option for setting aside cash for education, since many state plans offer state income tax deductions for contributions, earnings grow tax free, and distributions are federally tax-free when used for qualified education expenses.1 These plans can take contributions from anyone and are under the control of the account owner, not the beneficiary.
+So if the intended beneficiary opts not to go to college, the account owner can usually choose another person.
+If you have young children, one popular approach is to invest a portion of the money that was previously dedicated to day care expenses into a college savings plan.
+Since you’re accustomed to not having that money, it’s less likely to be missed.

 Talk to your Edward Jones financial advisor about what works best for you and your family.

-Fine-tuning plans for your children’s educational needs as they enter their teens offers an excellent opportunity to teach them good financial habits.
+Planning for your children's educational needs offers an excellent opportunity to teach them good financial habits.
 What they learn now can help them understand the value of saving and investing early.
-It can also prevent costly mistakes later, such as taking out large loans for degrees that may not yield jobs with high enough salaries for them to repay what they borrow.
+It can also help prevent costly mistakes later, such as taking out large loans for a degree that may not provide enough income to pay the debt back.

 Taking care of your parents